zxkmm/OOKFormatCalculate/README.md

 e.g.
 ``H0FF1FHFHH0100``<--->``100001011101100110100100``

-### Decode data from URH to common code
+### Decode data from URH to common code or do diff
 AKA Data demodulated by URH ----> 4Bits data of 1527
 e.g.
 ``111010001000100010001110100011101110111010001110111010001000111011101000111010000111010001000100010`` ---> `H0FF1FHFHH 1000`
 ## 2262/2260
-Data demodulated by URH  ---->  3Bits data AKA common 2262 code e.g.
+Data demodulated by URH  ---->  3Bits data AKA common 2262 code
+or do diff
+e.g.
 ``100010001110111010001001001110100010001000100100010001000100011101110100010001000100010001000100``---->``010F000010000``
 ## general
-Data demodulated by URH ----> 2Bits general data e.g. ``101010101010101010101010100010101100101100110010110011001100110011001011010011010010110101001010110100110100110010101011010010110001010110010110011001011001100110011001100101101001101001011010100101011010011010011001010101101001011000101011001011001100101100110011001100110010110100110100101101010010101101001101001100101010110100101 ``
+Data demodulated by URH ----> 2Bits general data
+or do diff
+e.g. ``101010101010101010101010100010101100101100110010110011001100110011001011010011010010110101001010110100110100110010101011010010110001010110010110011001011001100110011001100101101001101001011010100101011010011010011001010101101001011000101011001011001100101100110011001100110010110100110100101101010010101101001101001100101010110100101 ``
 --->
 ``NNNNNNNNNNNNNNNWNWWNWWWWWNWNWNNWNNNNWNWNWNNNWNNWNNWNWWNWWWWWNWNWNNWNNNNWNWNWNNNWNNWNNWNWWNWWWWWNWNWNNWNNNNWNWNWNNNWNN``